CHANDU-4706/AI-Exercise-Form-Correctness/docs/RULES.md

-# AI Trainer Implementation Report
+# Exercise Rules & Logic

 ## Overview
 This system uses **Human Pose Estimation (PE)** to evaluate fitness exercises.
 We utilize **MediaPipe Pose** (BlazePose) for its real-time performance and 3D coordinate estimation.